alexharri/website/posts/state-of-iceland-2024.md

  * Mobile phones
  * Conferences (e.g. pick one yearly)

-This, of course, varies by company, but most companies provide at least some of these.
+This of course varies by company, but most companies provide at least some of these.
 Every company I've worked for in Iceland has provided me with the first three benefits listed.

 ### Work-life balance and parental leave